Author by a waterfall on Croatia and Bosnia and Herzegovina roadtrip

 Have we been teleported to Turkey?
 Walk by the beautiful old Ottoman buildings while listening to Adhan (call to prayer in Islam religion).

-It’s full of handmade jewellery, sweets, cezves and other colourful tidbits.
+Mostar Old bazar market: It’s full of handmade jewelry, sweets, cezves and other colourful tidbits.
 The window shopping experience here is on steroids.

 Eternal flame Sarajevo